-Applications must be submitted in the following order:

-Application Summary

-Form A - Community Needs Form

-Form B - Project Budget Form

-的情况的 Form C - Housing Application Log, must include rehabilitation and demolition

-Form D - Civil Rights Information

-Form E - Housing Narratives, include a copy of the complete Housing

-Assessment Tool (HAT)

-Form F - Pre-Selection of Professional Services

-Statement of Assurances and Certifications

-Resolution of Governing Body to File Application

-Commitments from other funding sources (if applicable)

-Disclosure Report

-Anti-displacement

-Determination of Level of Review

-Affidavit of Public Hearing Notice

-Map of Proposed Project (Supports Form C)

-Map of self-imposed Target Area in relationship to entire City.

-City map, if different from target area map

-PER for ND application

-\ The total project funding and CDBG amount requested must match what appears in the public hearing notice.
+Applications must be submitted in the following order: Application Summary Form A - Community Needs Form Form B - Project Budget Form Form C - Housing Application Log, must include rehabilitation and demolition Form D - Civil Rights Information Form E - Housing Narratives, include a copy of the complete Housing Assessment Tool (HAT) Form F - Pre-Selection of Professional Services Statement of Assurances and Certifications Resolution of Governing Body to File Application Commitments from other funding sources (if applicable) Disclosure Report Anti-displacement Determination of Level of Review Affidavit of Public Hearing Notice Map of Proposed Project (Supports Form C) Map of self-imposed Target Area in relationship to entire City.
+City map, if different from target area map PER for ND application The total project funding and CDBG amount requested must match what appears in the public hearing notice.
 The number of rehabilitation properties and demolition units must match as well.
 NOTE: Do not include letters of support in the application.
+The application must be submitted online at on or before August 31, 2021.
+Five points will be deducted from the applicant if a HIAC was not attended in the last five years (2017-2021).
+Ten points will be deducted from the applicants' total score if the applicant fails to include any necessary items are included in this application.